From the dumbest case-conversion to SIMD — a benchmark journey

 The dumb version#

-Since we previously established that a switch statement is typically faster than a long chain of if-else branches for enumerable variables, the natural question is: why not just use a switch statement?
+Since we previously established that a switch statement is typically faster than a long chain of if-else branches for integral or enumerable variables, the natural question is: why not just use a switch statement?

 Let’s implement the previous function with a switch.